OneCrazyCoder/MMOGamepadOverlay/README.md

     # If don't specify Layer name, removes self
     R3 = Remove Layer
 With the above setup, L2+Triangle will cause the character to jump (via a ``Jump=`` Key Bind), and R3 will act as a toggle button turning MouseLook mode on and off (alternatively could have just assigned ``R3 = Toggle Layer MouseLook`` in [Scheme] instead, but in complex control schemes Toggle may not always be ideal).

+*There can only be one of each named Layer active at once, so trying to add a Layer with the same name again will simply move the old one to the top of the stack instead.*

+*Assigning something to **any** action for a button blocks **all** commands assigned to that button from lower layers.
+For example, a command assigned to ``Press L2=`` on a lower Layer will never execute if a higher Layer has ``Tap L2=`` assigned to something even though those are different actions*.

+*If you want a button to literally do nothing, including blocking lower layers' assignments for that button, set that specific button to do nothing (``L2 = Do Nothing``).
+Leaving the button assignment blank (just ``L2=``) has that button defer to lower layers' assignments instead.*

 ### The "Auto" Button